semrush/intergalactic/website/docs/components/checkbox/checkbox-code.md

 @## Partial selection

-Don't forget to observe the margins between checkboxes, as described in the guide 😊
+Make sure to follow the guide's instructions on checkbox spacing.

 @example indeterminate